 Our Mission Statement

-The ALN initiative aims to stimulate political leadership and engagement set forth by African Development Bank President Dr. Akinwumi A. Adesina, former Ghanaian President Hon.
-John Kufuor, Mr. Kofi Annan (1938-2018), the late former Secretary General of the United Nations and its institutional co-founders by fostering and nurturing the ALN initiative itself.
-It will also amplify ongoing nutrition efforts in Africa at the highest levels.
+The ALN initiative aims to stimulate political leadership and engagement, driven by African Development Bank President Dr. Akinwumi A. Adesina, former Ghanaian President Hon.
+John Kufuor, the late Mr. Kofi Annan (19382018), former Secretary General of the United Nations, and the ALN’s institutional co-founders.

 Nutrition Facts for Africa